Early stage assessment

 4) Failure (withdrawal from College)

-An interview or viva voce examination will be required only if the two assessors are dissatisfied by the report, talk, or handling of questions at the talk (this decision to be made in the absence of the supervisor), or if the supervisor signals problems.
+An interview or viva voce examination will be required only if the two assessors are dissatisfied by the report, talk, or handling of questions at the talk, or if the supervisor requests this.
 Interviews will be conducted by the two assessors.

 If a student is asked to resubmit, this must be done within 2 months at the most.
 Only one resubmission will be allowed.
 Resubmitting students will be provided with a clear written statement on which areas of the report were below standard and why.